aws/aws-cli/awscli/examples/s3/sync.rst

 **Sync from S3 bucket to local directory while excluding objects that match a specified pattern**

-The following ``sync`` command syncs files under a local directory to objects under a specified prefix and bucket by downloading s3 objects.
+The following ``sync`` command syncs files to a local directory from objects in a specified bucket and prefix by downloading s3 objects.
 This example uses the ``--exclude`` parameter flag to exclude a specified directory and s3 prefix from the ``sync`` command.
 In this example, the user syncs the local current directory to the bucket ``mybucket``.
 The local current directory contains the files ``test.txt`` and ``another/test2.txt``.
 The bucket